 Ingraham, Natalie.
 2013.
 Queering Pornography Through Qualitative Methods.
 International Journal of Multiple Research Approaches.
 3969-3992

-(forthcoming in 2018) Ingraham, Natalie “Health at Every Size (HAES™) as a Reform (Social) Movement within Public Health: A Situational Analysis”.
+Ingraham, Natalie.
+2019.
+“Health at Every Size (HAES™) as a Reform (Social) Movement within Public Health: A Situational Analysis”.
 Book Chapter in The Body & Embodiment Handbook, Ed.
 Natalie Boero & Kate Mason.
 Oxford University Press.

 Ingraham, Natalie.
 2015.
 “Queering Porn: Gender and size diversity within SF Bay Area Queer Pornography".
 Fat Sex: New Directions in Theory and Activism.
 Ed.
 Caroline Walters and Helen Hester.
 London: Routledge.